Last updated March 17, 2021.

 - Iron deficiency

-Hormonal birth control comes with side effects and, depending on your age, physical health, and medical history, certain types of HBC might be more or less appropriate for you.
+Hormonal contraceptives come with side effects and, depending on your age, physical health, and medical history, certain types might be more or less appropriate for you.
 Your healthcare provider will discuss the side effects of the ring with you, but if you’re eager for some of that info ahead of time, we’ve got you covered.

 NuvaRing's possible risks include: